11 Delightful Japanese Desserts To Try

 Black Sesame Pudding (Kuro Goma Purin)

 You can find a variety of black sesame desserts in Japan, from cookies to cakes and, of course, pudding.
-The latter is the most traditional of them and definitely worth a try.
+The latter is the most traditional of them and is definitely worth a try.

 Admittedly, it's quite an acquired taste.
 A little earthy and nutty with a distinct sesame profile that you wouldn't expect in a dessert.
-But, it works!
+But it works!

 Japanese Cheesecake

 Cheesecake is delicious in all its forms, but let's be honest - it's often quite dense.
-Japanese cheesecake avoids this issue by presenting a delicious crustless, light and fluffy cake.
+Japanese cheesecake avoids this issue by presenting a delicious, crustless, light and fluffy cake.

-You can find Japanese cheesecake in most cafes in Japan and we definitely recommend trying it.
+You can find Japanese cheesecake in most cafes in Japan, and we definitely recommend trying it.
 It's a little less sweet than the cheesecakes you'll find over here, but definitely great with a cup of tea or coffee.

 Matcha-based Desserts

-If you're interested in learning how to use matcha you may enjoy this blog post.
+If you're interested in learning how to use matcha, you may enjoy this blog post.

 Matcha Ice-cream

-In the summer, this is a game changer.
+In the summer, this is a game-changer.
 But, matcha ice cream is so good in Japan that you might even consider it all year round.
 And, if you get the chance, try some at a tea farm.
 You'll get the best experience there.

 Matcha Cake